 - Hemp

-Regardless of how firm or soft you like your mattress, choosing a model made with natural materials is better for breathability, comfort, durability, and all-round health.
 A quality mattress can easily last for several decades without needing to be replaced, if well cared for.
 And, if more people choose an eco-friendly mattress, this could help to keep millions of tons of material out of landfill and vastly reduce consumption of petroleum products and related greenhouse gas emissions.

-Kapok remains rather underused in mattresses, but is present in some mattresses as a soft, comfortable, moisture wicking pillowtop layer.
-It is lightweight, soft, and sustainable and makes a good alternative to down, which is known to harbor dust mites and has some ethical considerations besides.
-Kapok is an excellent material for pillowtops as it can help with temperature regulation (just like wool).
+Kapok is lightweight, soft, and sustainable.
+It offers a good alternative to down, which is known to harbor dust mites and isn’t vegan-friendly.
+Kapok can also be an excellent material for pillow-tops, because it can help with temperature regulation (just like wool).

 Pros and cons of wool mattresses

-Wool naturally wicks moisture away from your skin and is flame-resistant and antimicrobial.
-A wool pillowtop is excellent, then, for maintaining a constant temperature without off-gassing nasty chemicals.
 A breathable, organic wool covered mattress can help you stay cool on summer nights while keeping you warm and cozy in winter, with wool shown to help fitful sleepers get a better night’s rest (R, R).
-Wool is also naturally resistant to mold and mildew and is resistant to dust mites, making it a great option for allergy sufferers.
+Wool is also naturally resistant to mold and mildew and dust mites, making it a great option for allergy sufferers.

 As noted, the downsides of wool include its relative lack of ‘bounce’ compared to latex (or foam).
 If a mattress is made mostly of wool, this would require a lot of material, which makes for a heavy product and greater resource use.
 Although not a synthetic product, wool production does have an impact on the environment and wool that isn’t organic may be produced with chemical pesticide and fertilizer inputs and other chemicals such as bleach.

-Bear in mind that if you want an eco-friendly mattress free from chemical flame retardants, chances are that this will mean a mattress encased in a thin layer of wool.
-To get a mattress thicker than 5” without the wool barrier requires a doctor’s note stating that you have an allergy to wool.
+To get a mattress thicker than 5 inches without the wool barrier requires a doctor’s note stating that you have an allergy to wool.
 If a mattress company sells you a mattress thicker than 5” without wool, and claims their mattress is free from chemical flame retardants, they are contravening federal fire safety regulations and are either misleading you about what’s actually in the mattress or are deliberately or unwittingly flouting the law and putting your safety at risk.

 Pros and cons of organic cotton mattresses